HOW TO USE A PAINT SPRAYER FOR FURNITURE

 - Thoroughly clean the furniture using a rag and mild cleaning agent.

 - Select the spray tip that’s best suited for the paint you’re using.
-In general, a tip with a narrower 8-inch-wide pattern and a .013 hole size will give you the best control.
-Be sure the tip’s hole size does not exceed the maximum capacity of your sprayer (see spray tip info).
+In general, a tip with a narrower 8-inch-wide (20 cm) pattern and a .013 hole size will give you the best control.
+Be sure the tip’s hole size does not exceed the maximum capacity of your sprayer (see manual).

-- If you’re using paint from multiple containers, mix it together in an empty 5-gallon container to ensure consistent color even if small color differences exist between individual paint cans.
+- If you’re using paint from multiple containers, mix it together in an empty 10-litre container to ensure consistent colour even if small colour differences exist between individual paint cans.
 When spraying lighter materials, select the lowest pressure setting that enables you to maintain a good spray pattern.
 Lower pressure settings will give you better control and a finer finish.

-- Work from the top down, spraying in long, even strokes and going with the grain of the wood.
-Keep the spray tip about 12 inches from the surface you’re spraying.
+- Work from the top-down, spraying in long, even strokes and going with the grain of the wood.
+Keep the spray tip about 12 inches (30 cm) from the surface you’re spraying.
 Pay particular attention to spray into intricate areas such as trim or detailed carvings, and overlap each successive spray pass by approximately 50%.